Program Internet Access

 HTTPS is the more secure method of transmitting data between the server and the browser.
 Modern browsers have this capability, so HTTPS access depends upon availability on the server (hosting site).

-Firefox has a HTTPS-Only Mode option which is more secure, but will not load HTTP (insecure) pages:
+Firefox has a HTTPS-Only Mode option which is more secure, but will not load insecure HTTP pages:

 Notice that “Don't enable HTTPS-Only Mode” is selected.
 While many sites have moved to support HTTPS access, there are many that have not.
-If you select either of the other two options, websites that are not HTTPS ready won't load in your browser.

-Much of the web has since moved to secure their sites with HTTPS and soon it will only be the legacy (older, unmaintained) sites that are an issue.
-You can add insecure sites that are important to you to the exceptions (Manage Exceptions).
+Much of the web has moved to secure their sites with HTTPS and soon it will only be the legacy (older, unmaintained) sites that are an issue.
+I am surprised at some high profile sites that have not enabled HTTPS.

 Be sure that pop-up blockers are not stopping access to a site.
 Most browsers provide some sort of notice that a site is being blocked.